harnice/Harnice/function_requirements/utils/svg_utils/general_table.md

 # Issues

 [ ] imported instances aren't set up yet
+ - svg has to be saved in order to copy in group content which requires a path and a name argument

 ### New features
  [ ] be able to format individual cells